Images of Phototherapy (2)

 Who's At Risk?

-Because UV light can suppress the immune system, phototherapy is used to decrease the inflammation associated with skin conditions responsive to this therapy.
+Since UV light can reduce or normalize the overactive immune system that is causing many skin conditions, phototherapy is used to help counteract inflammation associated with chronic skin conditions responsive to this medical treatment.

 Skin disorders that can be treated with phototherapy include the following: